-- (1a) Unexcused absences are considered unprofessional behavior and will be referred to Student Services and SPARC as appropriate. - (1b) Consequences for unexcused absences may include loss of professionalism points, failing or lowering grades, and referral to SPARC. - (1c) Students are responsible for material they miss due to an excused absence.
+- (2a.1) Unexcused absences are considered unprofessional behavior and will be referred to Student Services and the Student Promotion and Academic Review Committee (SPARC) as appropriate. - (2a.2) Consequences for unexcused absences may include loss of professionalism points, failing or lowering of assignment or course grades, and referral to SPARC. - (2b) Excused Absences Missed Learning Opportunities - (2b.1) Students are responsible for material they miss due to an excused absence.
 If a student misses a required course event due to an excused absence, it is solely the student's responsibility to learn any information presented or covered at the missed session.
 Missed sessions will not be rescheduled or reoffered.
 If a student attends a required in-person session remotely to learn or make up the material, they are still considered absent from the activity and must submit an absence form.
-Students are responsible for submitting all assignments on the original due date, except in cases of emergency or extenuating circumstances. - (1d) Misrepresentation or dishonesty about information in the absence notification form or request for absence form is considered a violation of the medical student professional code of conduct. - (1e) Absences of significant duration relative to the length of the course, even if approved, may require a student to repeat the course. - (1f) Students missing optional educational activities are responsible for their own remediation of missed material.
+Students are responsible for submitting all assignments on the original due date, except in cases of emergency or extenuating circumstances.

+(2b.2) Students missing optional educational activities are responsible for their own remediation of missed material.
 Faculty are not required to provide compensatory educational experiences.